 Here’s a cool and casual sandwich that really satisfies.
 Pinto or pink beans are amply flavored with bell pepper, olives, and scallion.
-Made in minutes for a quick lunch or dinner, an excellent fresh bread is a must.
-Serve with fruit for lunch; and a simple potato salad or slaw for dinner.
+An excellent fresh bread is a must to make these sandwiches in minutes for a quick lunch or dinner.
+Serve with fruit for lunch and a simple potato salad or slaw for dinner.
 Photos by Hannah Kaminsky.

 Serves: 4 to 6

 - 1 (15–16 oz) can pinto or pink beans, drained and rinsed

 - 1/2 medium green or red bell pepper, finely diced

 - 1/4 cup pimiento-stuffed green olives, finely chopped

 - 1–2 scallions, green part only, thinly sliced

 - 2 tbsp vegan mayonnaise, or more, as desired